edson-acordi/4bit-microcomputer/README.md

 LAddr = 1
 ```
 The address to be accessed is 321h.
-In the MikroLeo python assembler, absolute addresses (`MAddr:LAddr`) are indicated by a @.
+In the MikroLeo python assembler, absolute addresses (`MAddr:LAddr`) are indicated by an @.

 Example 1:
 ```asm